mailjet/api-documentation/guides/_parse-api.md

 }
 ```

+In the payload, there is a <code>Parts</code> array.
+This collection contains every parts of the parsed message.
+This collection relates directly to how an email is represented in <code>Content multipart</code>.

+If the parsed message contains attachments, they will be also included in the payload.

+To retrieve them, you can either loop on the <code>Parts</code> collection and look for any part where the <code>ContentRef</code> property starts with Attachment or you can look directly for the <code>AttachmentN</code> property (where N is the ID of the attachment in the message, following their order).

+The content of the attachments are always encoded in <a href="http://en.wikipedia.org/wiki/Base64" target="_blank">Base64</a>. <code>Content-Transfer-Encoding</code> indicate the original encoding of the attachment.

 For instance, in a message containing one attachment of type <code>text/plain</code> containing "Hello World!", we will have this payload.

 ##CustomID and Payload